vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Does the vTPM store data in a physical TPM?

-No. vTPMs on VMware products do not require or use hardware TPMs.
+No. vTPMs on VMware products do not use hardware TPMs for storage of guest operating system secrets.
+The hardware TPM, if it is present, is used solely by ESX for it's own secrets.

 ### Is a virtual TPM connected/mapped to a hardware TPM?